An Introduction to Haptics and the Haptic Cow

 As mentioned, the Haptic Cow was developed by Sarah Baillie.
 Sarah is a veterinary surgeon who worked in practice for many years (1986 – 2006) but also has a Masters and PhD in Computing Science.
 Her combination of skills – in clinical work, teaching and computing – has proved invaluable when developing and evaluating the simulators.
 Sarah worked at the RVC until 2012, when she moved to the University of Bristol as Chair of Veterinary Education.

 Sarah leaves behind her a haptics team.
-Tierney Kinnison (LIVE PhD student) undertakes the organisational aspects of the Haptic Cow and is joined by four other PhD students from the RVC in teaching with the Haptic Cow across the curricula.
+Dr Tierney Kinnison (RVC Postdoctoral Researcher) undertakes the organisational aspects of the Haptic Cow and is joined by PhD students and veterinary students (peer learning) in teaching with the Haptic Cow across the curricula.
 The team regularly work the Widening Participation and Education Liaison teams at the RVC.
 They also keep in contact with Neil Forrest (haptics software developer) and Sarah herself.
-The team receives regular help and input from student ambassadors, vet students and clinicians.
+The team receives regular help and input from student ambassadors, veterinary students and clinicians.

 For haptic cow information please contact Prof Baillie at firstname.lastname@example.org